Team news: Could Pogba start on Boxing Day?

 Ole is determined he will see a reaction from his players on a day that is traditionally a special occasion for the supporters.

-“One of the good things about the team this year, we have reacted well after bad results,
+“One of the good things about the team this year, we have reacted well after bad results," he said.

 “We haven’t kept the consistency as we’d like the other way, but we’ve also not gone on a big run like we did towards the end of last season.
 So there will be a reaction definitely.”